twilio-professional-services/flex-project-template/docs/docs/feature-library/callback-and-voicemail.md

 - The callback or voicemail task can be automatically selected after the outbound call back to the contact ends, allowing for a smoother call wrapup process.
 - A robust wait experience (aka `waitUrl` endpoint) is provided - which uses a more robust Task API query to find the task associated with the Call SID.
 This addresses the documented scalability issue of the solution library approach - which uses `EvaluateTaskAttributes` for getting the pending task SID (an API that's strictly rate limited to 3 requests per second).
 - Voicemail retrieval works with recording media HTTP authentication enabled or disabled
+- In-queue callback and voicemail requests keep their place in line by using the original task's start time for the callback request

 # Flex User Experience